Low-Dimensional Gradient Helps Out-of-Distribution Detection: Introduction

 The overall framework of our method is illustrated in Figure \ref{framework}.
-To evaluate its effectiveness, we conduct experiments on two widely used benchmark datasets: CIFAR10 \cite{cifar10} and ImageNet \cite{imagenet}, along with seven OOD datasets.
-We evaluate the performance of the above-mentioned six methods based on forward features and backward gradients respectively.
-The experimental results demonstrate the superior performance of our low-dimensional gradients on both benchmark datasets, see Table \ref{modification}.
-Notably, on the large-scale ImageNet benchmark, our method outperforms the best baseline by $11.15\%$ in terms of False Positive Rate at $95\%$ True Positive Rate (FPR95), and by $2.82\%$ in terms of Area Under the Receiver Operating Characteristic Curve (AUROC).
+To evaluate its effectiveness, we conduct experiments on two widely used benchmark datasets: CIFAR10 \cite{cifar10} and ImageNet \cite{imagenet}, along with seven OOD datasets and six different architectures.
+We evaluate the performance of the methods \cite{msp,energy,react,bats,knn,maha} mentioned above based on forward features and backward gradients respectively.
+The experimental results demonstrate the superior performance of our low-dimensional gradients on both benchmarks, see Table \ref{modification}.
+Notably, on the large-scale ImageNet benchmark with ResNet50 model, our method outperforms the best baseline by $11.15\%$ in terms of False Positive Rate at $95\%$ True Positive Rate (FPR95), and by $2.82\%$ in terms of Area Under the Receiver Operating Characteristic Curve (AUROC).
 The contributions of this paper can be summarized as follows: \begin{itemize} \item We present a pioneering investigation into the utilization of complete gradient information for OOD detection, offering novel insights into this field. \item Our proposed gradient dimension reduction algorithm offers a valuable technical contribution, providing a solid foundation for future studies on leveraging gradients in OOD detection. \item We demonstrate the remarkable performance of our low-dimensional gradients across a diverse range of OOD detection tasks. \end{itemize}